We're sending your request, please wait.

-Your super is automatically invested in the Balanced (MySuper) choice, unless you choose to put it in another one of our three investment options (or a mix of the three).
-The Balanced (MySuper) option has returned 8.49% per annum over the 10 years to 30 June 2019*.
+With TWUSUPER your super is automatically invested in the Balanced (MySuper) investment option, unless you choose to put it in one of our other investment options (you can also mix and match options as you wish).
+The Balanced (MySuper) option has returned 7.60% per annum over the 10 years to 31 October 2022*.

 To check or update your investment option, login to Member Online.

 *Returns are compound averages, and are net of fees, costs and (where relevant) estimated tax.
 Past performance is not a guarantee of future performance.

 How insurance works with super